-"(f1) The Commission is authorized to issue proclamations to allow the use of electronic calls or unplugged shotguns to achieve substantial conformity with applicable federal law and rules established by United States Department of Interior or any successor agency.
+"(f1) The Commission is authorized to issue proclamations to allow the use of electronic calls or unplugged shotguns to achieve substantial conformity with applicable federal law and rules established by the United States Department of Interior or any successor agency.
 The Commission may delegate this authority to the Executive Director.
-Each proclamation shall state the hour and date upon which it becomes effective, and shall be issued at least 48 hours prior to the effective date and time.
+Each proclamation shall state the hour and date upon which it becomes effective and shall be issued at least 48 hours prior to the effective date and time.
 A permanent file of the text of all proclamations shall be maintained in the office of the Executive Director.
 Certified copies of proclamations are entitled to judicial notice in any civil or criminal proceeding.

-The Executive Director shall make reasonable effort to give notice of the terms of any proclamation to persons who may be affected by it.
+The Executive Director shall make a reasonable effort to give notice of the terms of any proclamation to persons who may be affected by it.
 This effort shall include press releases to communications media, posting of notices at boating access areas and other places where persons affected may gather, personal communication by agents of the Wildlife Resources Commission, and other measures designed to reach persons who may be affected.
 Proclamations under this subsection shall remain in force until rescinded following the same procedure established for enactment."

 SECTION 4.
 This act becomes effective July 1, 2009.
+In the General Assembly read three times and ratified this the 25th day of June, 2009.